 The three types of damages include the following:

 - General Damages - Covers the cost of intangible losses, such as pain and suffering, mental anguish, loss of companionship, and reduced quality of life.
 Determining general damages is often complex, as it requires you to place a dollar value on something highly subjective.
+These are often referred to as “economic” damages.

 - Special Damages - Covers the cost of tangible losses, such as hospital bills or lost wages.
 When people read the definition of special damages, they are often misled into believing that these damages will be easy to calculate.
 While it may be easy to add up hospital bills and lost earnings, the calculation is complicated when you try to anticipate future care costs and lost earning potential.
+These are often referred to as “non-economic” damages.

 - Punitive Damages - Also known as exemplary damages, these result from particularly negligent or willfully harmful actions.
 Punitive damages are rarely awarded, but the court may use this third type of damage as punishment when the defendant intentionally caused harm.